Assistant Staff

 Commitment:

-During our off-season (September through May), we are looking for long commitments.
-We give priority to those who can stay for six months or more, spending the summer at Mission:Wolf on either end of their stay.
+During the off-season (September through May), we are looking for long commitments.
+Priority is given to those who can stay for six months or more, spending the summer at Mission:Wolf on either end of their stay.
 We try not to have new staff arrive in the winter, since the living is hard and it is much more difficult to get new staff up to speed when they are getting used to the Colorado mountain winter.
-Year-long commitments or longer are ideal.
+Year-long commitments or longer are best for everyone involved.

 Experience/Education:

-We are looking for volunteers who have solid skills and life experience.
-In general, our staff is “good at stuff,” using experience and judgment to do things they aren’t familiar with.
-People who grew up on farms typically fall into this category, understanding machines, living creatures, and the interconnectedness of all things.
-Successful volunteers have lived on their own, held a job, and participated in group activities.
-We give priority to applicants who have extensive practical experience in one or more of our six areas of work.
-We have no education requirements, though many of our staff have a college education or are in college.
-We need staff members who can understand the science behind what we do and communicate it clearly to a public audience.
+Mission: Wolf is in special need of volunteers who have both breadth and/or depth of skills and life experience.
+In general, staff is “good at stuff,” using experience and judgment to do things they aren’t familiar with.
+People who grew up on farms typically fall into this category: understanding machines, living creatures, and the interconnectedness of all things.
+Priority is given to applicants who have extensive practical experience in one or more of the refuge’s four areas of work.
+There are no education requirements, although a college degree is typical for especially Core Staff.
+We need staff members who can understand the science or theory behind what we do and communicate it clearly to a public audience.

 Community Living:

 Mission:Wolf operates as a close-knit community, isolated from towns and cities.
-Our staff need to have great communication skills, experience working with people, and be comfortable living and working with others in close proximity.
-We set no minimum age, but we do set high expectations for how our volunteers will do their work, interact with the public, and contribute to the community.
-We judge people based on the work they do and their maturity in human and animal interactions.
+Staff need to have great communication skills, experience working with people, and be comfortable living and working with others in close proximity.
+There is no minimum age, but there are high expectations for how staff will do their work, interact with the public, and contribute to the community.
+Staff are evaluated based on the work they accomplish and their maturity in human and animal interactions.

 Benefits